Fuco1/ETable/README.md

 # How to use

 ETable uses strict separation of view and data.
 Views are only concerned with displaying "abstract data", while these are provided by Model objects.
 This can be viewed as a variation of [MVC design pattern](http://en.wikipedia.org/wiki/Model–view–controller).

-Nothing useful is implemented yet, so there's nothing to use

 Here's a screenshot showing off some features: